Donkere-vader/MDSCode/README.md

 # MDSCode
 A compiler from simple code to mindustry code

+## Disclaimer
+This project is still in development and far from finished.
+So if you really need all the functionallity of mindustry this won't cut it yet.

 ## Getting started
 The file extension of code files should be '.mdsc' (short for mindustry code)

+Each line should end with a ; (Comming in languages as Java, JS, CSS, C, C# and the list goes on)

+from // and further the line is a comment so everything after // to the end of the line is ignored

 ### Defining
 At the top of your script define all the blocks for easy acces and changing in the future: